 Athletes may tryout for a Team without being a paid-in-full Club member, in which case participants in tryouts must have signed the injury waiver and paid the tryout fee prior to participating in the tryout.

-Termination of Membership
+Discipline and Termination of Membership

 Grounds for termination of membership by the executive include:

+Violation of the Club Code of Conduct or the Code of Conduct or Ethics policies of the Provincial and National Sports Organizations.

 Intentional damage to equipment.

 Disqualification by an official from games or tournaments due to rude or aggressive conduct.

 Other actions that, in the opinion of the executive, require the Club to distance itself from the member.

+12.1.5 Discipline actions up to and including termination of membership shall be by majority vote of the Executive Committee.

 Teams